thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 The goal of lexing is to take our input string and do a quick pass over it to group characters into tokens.
 For example, lexing recognizes the string `"let"` is the keyword `let` or the string `"1234"` is a number literal.
-Our parser then consumes these higher level tokens, making it's job easier.
+Our parser then consumes these higher level tokens, making its job easier.
 Rather than checking if the next character is any digit or any alphanumeric character, we just have to check if the next token is an integer or an identifier.

 Lexing is not mandatory.